 We performed the first XFROG measurement of the microstructure-fiber supercontinuum on pulses generated in a 16-cm-long microstructure fiber with an effective core diameter of ~ 1.7 microns.
 In the measurement, we performed SFG between the supercontinuum and the 800 nm Ti:Sapphire pump pulse as the nonlinear gating process.
 In order to phase-match all the wavelengths in the supercontinuum, the nonlinear crystal (BBO) was rapidly dithered during the measurement with a range of angles corresponding to the entire supercontinuum bandwidth.
-The experimental trace was parabolic in shape, in agreement with the known group-velocity dispersion of the fiber (Fig. 6).
-The supercontinuum pulses had a time-bandwidth product of ~ 4000, by far the most complicated pulses ever characterized.
+We measured an experimental trace that was parabolic in shape, in agreement with the known group-velocity dispersion of the microstructure fiber (Fig. 6).
+We found that the supercontinuum pulses had a time-bandwidth product of ~ 4000 , by far the most complicated pulses ever characterized.
 Despite the general agreement between the measured and retrieved traces, the results from the intensity-and-phase retrieval were somewhat unexpected: the retrieved trace contained an array of fine structure not present in the measured trace, and the retrieved spectrum also contained ~ 1 nm-scale fine structure, contrary to the smooth spectrum previous measurements using simple spectrometers had shown.
 However, we then performed difficult single-shot spectral measurements (using a spectrometer), which confirmed our findings, that is, the ~ 1 nm-scale fine features do exist in the supercontinuum spectrum, but only on a single-shot basis, as wild shot-to-shot fluctuations wash them out completely in multi-shot measurements in spectrometers.
-These fine spectral features agree with theoretical calculations very well.[34-37]
+These fine spectral features agree with theoretical calculations very well [35-38].